 Click the orange button to the right to learn more about what you can start doing today.

 I am a long-term myeloma survivor and myeloma cancer coach.
 Have you heard the Groucho Marx joke that he wouldn’t want to join a club that would have him as a member?
-Well, you don’t want MM and you don’t want pain from MM.
+Well, you don’t want MM and you don’t want MM pain.
 And I am sad to say that I have a lot of both.

 Like most MM symptoms and side effects the sooner you identify and address the source of the pain the more likely you are to resolve your pain.
 Knowledge, as the saying goes, is power.
 Especially with multiple myeloma.